privacyguides/privacyguides.org/docs/ai-chat.md

 Kobold.cpp is an AI client that runs locally on your Windows, Mac, or Linux computer.

-In addition to supporting a large range of text models, Kobold.cpp also has a suports an image generators such as [Stable Diffusion](https://stability.ai/stable-image), and automatic speech recognition tools, such as [Whisper](https://github.com/ggerganov/whisper.cpp).
+In addition to supporting a large range of text models, Kobold.cpp also supports image generators such as [Stable Diffusion](https://stability.ai/stable-image), and automatic speech recognition tools, such as [Whisper](https://github.com/ggerganov/whisper.cpp).

 [:octicons-home-16: Homepage](https://github.com/LostRuins/koboldcpp){ .md-button .md-button--primary }
 [:octicons-info-16:](https://github.com/LostRuins/koboldcpp/wiki){ .card-link title=Documentation}